DataDog/datadog-api-client-go/README.md

 ### Unstable Endpoints

-This client includes access to Datadog API endpoints while they are in an unstable state and subject to change.
-To utilize these endpoints, with the knowledge that they may undergo breaking changes while becoming stable, an extra configuration step is required.
+This client includes access to Datadog API endpoints while they are in an unstable state and may undergo breaking changes.
+An extra configuration step is required to enable these endpoints:

 ```go
 Client(ctx).GetConfig().SetUnstableOperationEnabled("<OperationName>", true)